 - Some users complain about it being unstable.

 - There have been some reports of projects getting corrupted and some say that the product crashes a lot.

 - It could seem limited once you have gotten the hang of it and want to make more polished versions of your games.

 - Some features, like diagonal movement, are not readily available and require some coding.

 - It’s not free.
 You have to pay for a license, the prices change depending on the OS.

-When comparing GameMaker Studio to other engines, like Unity for example, some users would prefer it because it’s fairly easy to learn and a good starting point if you don’t have any programming knowledge.
-It comes the time though, once you have created a few projects and are ready to move on to more advanced stuff, when you will find it a little limited.
+When comparing GameMaker Studio to other engines, like Unity, for example, some users would prefer it because it’s fairly easy to learn and a good starting point if you don’t have any programming knowledge.
+It comes the time though, once you have created a few projects and are ready to move on to more advanced stuff when you will find it a little limited.
 The main difference might come from the fact that other platforms use an actual programming language, which gives you the opportunity to develop more complicated and refined objects or features for your game.

 That being said, if you’re willing to give this tool a try you will find that it has some very nice features.
-As we mentioned before, you could even use this as a earning tool, since the predesigned elements have a code equivalent that you can review and use as a stepping stone for more advanced coding.
+As we mentioned before, you could even use this as a learning tool, since the predesigned elements have a code equivalent that you can review and use as a stepping stone for more advanced coding.
 Once you’re familiar with this software’s programming language, you will find yourself developing your own extensions for your games.

 Check out the Marketplace and get assets packages or sell your own.
 There is a large community of users that can also help you if you get stuck with your project, although that might not be necessary because you will have access to tech support offered by YoYo Games.